bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-08-express-3.md

 * Hand in a lab report until March 28, 11pm.
 Make sure to answer the questions I put in this lab.

 ### Grading
 You get 1 star for each of the exercises that you completed (assignment 1 a and b and assignment 2).
-If you additionally answer the questions, you get another star, as a replacement for the oral test that can not happen again.
+If you additionally hand in a good report that documents everything I asked you to document, you get another star.
+There won't be any oral tests.

 # References